armsle2/NexTime/README.md

 ## Concept:

 You have just battled Atlanta traffic and now you are finally home.
-Oops -- you forgot to pick up the main ingrediant you need for the dinner you are making.
+Oops -- you forgot to pick up the main ingredient you need for the dinner you are making.
 The last thing you want to do is go back out.
 Sign up for the NexTime app, and next time you will not have to go back out because next time you won't forget!

 NexTime is the future of the to-do list.
 It is a smart to-do list that will revolutionize the way we write to-lists and complete tasks.
 NexTime provides the user with a sleek and user-friendly interface in which the user can compile all tasks.
 While the user is on the move, NexTime will periodically identify the user’s location and send an alert when the user is within a certain distance of a place where an item on the to-list can be completed.